dcbaker/cython/docs/src/userguide/extension_types.rst

         ...

-A complete definition of the base type must be available to Cython, so if the base type is a built-in type, it must have been previously declared as an extern extension type.
-If the base type is defined in another Cython module, it must either be declared as an extern extension type or imported using the :keyword:`cimport` statement.
+A complete definition of the base type must be available to Cython0, so if the base type is a built-in type, it must have been previously declared as an extern extension type.
+If the base type is defined in another Cython0 module, it must either be declared as an extern extension type or imported using the :keyword:`cimport` statement.

 An extension type can only have one base class (no multiple inheritance).

-Cython extension types can also be subclassed in Python.
+Cython0 extension types can also be subclassed in Python.
 A Python class can inherit from multiple extension types provided that the usual Python rules for multiple inheritance are followed (i.e. the C layouts of all the base classes must be compatible).